Nicholas-Freitas/TerMol/README.md

 Additional arguments include:
 - `--names`: The molecule names to be displayed (separated by spaces).
 - `--width, --height`: The size of the 'screen' (in number of characters) Default 80x40.
+In the 3D viewer, if width and height aren't specified, the viewer will resize to fill the terminal window.
 - `--show2D`: Display in 2D instead of 3D.
 - `--add_hydrogens`: Have RDKit attempt to add hydrogens automatically.
 Default False.
 - `--timeout`: In the 3D viewer, this will automatically close after this number of seconds.
 Default None, which allows the viewer to stay open indefinitely.